 Response Augmenter

-Response Augmenter allows extending the response from the LLM.
+A Response Augmenter allows you to post-process and extend the output generated by the LLM.
 A typical use case is to add the sources that the LLM used to compute the response.

-Response Augmenter is like a post-processor that is executed after the LLM has computed the response and after that method has been mapped to an object (when structured output is used).
+The Response Augmenter acts as a post-processor that runs after the LLM has generated its response and, when applicable, after the output has been mapped to a structured object.

 Implementing a Response Augmenter

-A response augmenter is a CDI bean implementing the io.quarkiverse.langchain4j.response.AiResponseAugmenter
+A response augmenter is implemented as a CDI bean that implements the io.quarkiverse.langchain4j.response.AiResponseAugmenter

-This interface defines a method used for imperative interaction and one for streaming responses.
+This interface defines one method for imperative (non-streaming) responses and one for streaming responses.

-The implementation has to implement at least one of these methods (but possibly both):
+Your implementation must override at least one of these methods (optionally both):

 package io.quarkiverse.langchain4j.response;